DewaldDeJager/dearvolt.com/content/blog/cloud-migration-case-study-part-1/index.md

 ### Decide on Migration Strategy

 With our objectives defined and a clear understanding of the application's current state, it's time to start planning the future state.
-The 7 Rs[^1] [^2] are widely used in industry and provide a shared vocabulary that can be used to discuss different approaches to migrating an application.
+The 7 Rs[^migration-strategies] [^remediation] are widely used in industry and provide a shared vocabulary that can be used to discuss different approaches to migrating an application.

 Each of the migration strategies will require varying amounts of investment and will have different rates of return.
 The investment is the time and effort put into the migration as well as the inherent risk of each strategy.